Ninja-Squad/ninja-squad.github.com/_posts/2017-12-12-angular-cli-1.6.md

 The other new feature is the Application Shell.
 A new schematic has been added allowing to generate a "shell" - an `index.html` containing a static rendering of your application.
 This uses the `universal` part I mentioned above for the server-side rendering.
-You can even specify the route path you want to serve this application shell!

     ng g app-shell appShell --universal-app=server-app